Walfred-MA/CNVAnalyze/README.md

 Some of code relies on intermediate results from prior analysis, which can be found at https://zenodo.org/records/13683015.
 Some others could be too big or too many files to all includes.
 Those data could be regenerated or accessed via requested from wangfeim@usc.edu and mchaisso@usc.edu.

-The ctyper genotyping tool can be found at: https://github.com/ChaissonLab/Ctyper
+The under maintained ctyper genotyping tool can be found at: https://github.com/ChaissonLab/Ctyper